Guide to IoT in Manufacturing – Growth, Benefits, Use Cases [Infographic]

 A potential use case of inventory management in manufacturing.
 Identifying products from large warehouses is extremely daunting and consumes a lot of time too.
 With IoT, the problem can be simplified.
 Tagging the materials with IoT devices (along with sensors) will simplify locating that product even from a large warehouse.
-By this wayfinding any product in a large warehouse becomes seamless and ensures accurate identification of products in a quick span of time, saves time and money.
+By this wayfinding, any product in a large warehouse becomes seamless and ensures accurate identification of products in a quick span of time, saves time and money.

 IoT for Product quality

 Product’s quality shortcomings can easily contribute to any company’s financial implication and could deeply impact its branding.
-As the production quality is difficult to measure on simple observations, leveraging the power of IoT devices will help manufacturers to monitor and track the process and performance to improve quality of products.
+As the production quality is difficult to measure on simple observations, leveraging the power of IoT devices will help manufacturers to monitor and track the process and performance to improve the quality of products.
 As IoT devices help in amassing real-time data, it gets easier to understand the process, make necessary changes to improve production quality.

 IoT for Product traceability